Surveys

 LSE Course Level Surveys

-The School surveys students about their teaching experience in the Michaelmas and Lent Terms.
-The surveys provide an opportunity for students to share their opinion of the courses they have taken and to inform the School of what works well and of areas where improvements can be made at programme-level.
+The School surveys students about their teaching experience, at course level, in the Autumn and Winter Terms.
+The surveys provide an opportunity for students to share their opinion of the courses they have taken and to inform the School of what works well and of areas where improvements can be made.

-LSE's programme surveys are released to non-finalist undergraduate students in Lent Term, and the questions contained in the survey mirror the question banks used in the National Student Survey (NSS), which runs concurrently with these internal programme surveys and is intended only for finalist undergraduates.
-Similarly, all taught postgraduate students are invited to complete a programme survey in Summer Term and the questions contained in the survey also mirror the NSS.
+LSE's programme surveys are released to non-finalist undergraduate students in Winter Term, and the questions contained in the survey mirror the question banks used in the National Student Survey (NSS).
+The National Student Survey (NSS) runs concurrently with the internal Undergraduate programme survey and is intended only for finalist undergraduates; the NSS is managed by the OfS on behalf of the UK funding and regulatory bodies.
+The surveys team help support the process by providing data to the NSS and disseminating response rates to ensure the smooth running of the NSS.
+Similarly, all taught postgraduate students are invited to complete a programme survey in Spring Term and the questions contained in the survey also mirror the NSS.

 Survey results